CLINICAL DATA

 Renal function remained stable for up to five years in patients naïve to ERT.
 After an average of 3.4 years of treatment, the mean annualised rate of change in eGFRCKD-EPI was -0.74 mL/min/1.73 m2 (95% CI: -1.89, 0.40; n=41).2 No clinically significant differences in renal function were observed during the initial six month, placebo-controlled period.2

-Cardiac mass (as measured by left ventricular mass index (LVMi) was numerically reduced over a four year period, with statistical significance achieved at 18 to 24 months.
-The mean change from baseline was -7.7 g/m2 (95% CI: -15.4, -0.01; n=27) at month 18 to 24, -8.3 g/m2 (95% CI: -17.1, 0.4; n=25) at month 36, and -9.1 g/m2 (95% CI: -20.3, 2.0; n=18) at month 48.2 Decreases in LVMi were greater in patients with left ventricular hypertrophy (LVH) at baseline.
+Cardiac mass (as measured by LVMi was numerically reduced over a four-year period, with statistical significance achieved at 18 to 24 months.
+The mean change from baseline was -7.7 g/m2 (95% CI: -15.4, -0.01; n=27) at month 18 to 24, -8.3 g/m2 (95% CI: -17.1, 0.4; n=25) at month 36, and -9.1 g/m2 (95% CI: -20.3, 2.0; n=18) at month 48.2 Decreases in LVMi were greater in patients with LVH at baseline.
 No clinically significant differences in LVMi were observed during the initial six month, placebo-controlled period.2

 Adverse reactions